 We are primarily engaged in the business of investing in Agency MBS and other high quality MBS.
 Our operating policies require that at least 50% of our investment portfolio consist of hybrid or adjustable-rate MBS that are either (i) Agency MBS or (ii) rated in one of the two highest rating categories by at least one nationally recognized rating agency.
 The remainder of our assets may consist of direct or indirect investments in: (i) other types of MBS; (ii) residential mortgage loans; (iii) collateralized debt obligations and other related securities; (iv) real estate; (v) securities issued by REITs, limited partnerships and closed-end funds; (vi) high-yield corporate securities and other fixed income instruments (corporate or government); and (vii) other types of assets approved by our board of directors (or the board) or a committee thereof.
-At June 30, 2007, 87% of our MBS portfolio (or approximately \$6.084 billion) was comprised of Agency MBS, 13% (or approximately \$898 million) was comprised of AAA rated MBS and less than 1% (or approximately \$12 million) was comprised of non-Agency MBS rated below AAA or not rated.
+At September 30, 2007, 91% of our MBS portfolio (or approximately \$6.290 billion) was comprised of Agency MBS, 8% (or approximately \$576 million) was comprised of AAA rated MBS and less than 1% (or approximately \$9 million) was comprised of non-Agency MBS rated below AAA or unrated.
+All of our AAA rated MBS are secured by first lien mortgage loans on one to four family properties.

 The ARMs collateralizing our MBS are comprised of hybrid mortgage loans, which have interest rates that are fixed for a specified period (typically three to ten years) and, thereafter, generally adjust annually to an increment over a specified interest rate index, and, to a lesser extent, adjustable-rate mortgage loans, which have interest rates that generally adjust annually (although some may adjust more frequently) to an increment over a specified interest rate index.
-Interest rates on the ARMs collateralizing our MBS are based on specific index rates, such as the one-year constant maturity treasury (or CMT) rate, the London Interbank Offered Rate (or LIBOR), the Federal Reserve U.S. 12-month cumulative average one-year CMT (or MTA) or the 11th District Cost of Funds Index (or COFI).
-At June 30, 2007, we had (i) approximately \$5.049 billion of MBS in our portfolio that were acquired during 2006 and 2007, which had an average yield during the quarter of 5.7%, (ii) approximately \$485 million of MBS, indexed to MTA, that were acquired prior to 2006, which had an average yield during the quarter of approximately \$5.4%, and (iii) approximately \$1.403 billion of MBS, indexed to CMT, LIBOR and COFI, that were acquired prior to 2006, which had an average yield during the quarter of approximately 4.4%.
+Interest rates on the ARMs collateralizing our MBS are based on specific index rates, such as the one-year constant maturity treasury (or CMT) rate, the London Interbank Offered Rate (or LIBOR), the Federal Reserve U.S. 12-month cumulative average one-year CMT or the 11th District Cost of Funds Index.
 In addition, the ARMs collateralizing our MBS typically have interim and lifetime caps on interest rate adjustments.

-Because the coupons earned on hybrid or adjustable-rate MBS adjust as interest rates change, typically after a fixed-rate period, the market values of these assets are generally less sensitive to changes in interest rates than are fixed-rate MBS.
+Because the coupons earned on hybrid and adjustable-rate MBS adjust over time as interest rates change (typically after a fixed-rate period), the market values of these assets are generally less sensitive to changes in interest rates than are fixed-rate MBS.
 In order to mitigate our interest rate risks, our strategy is to maintain a substantial majority of our portfolio in hybrid and adjustable-rate MBS.
-At June 30, 2007, hybrid and adjustable-rate MBS comprised 98% of our total assets and 100% of our total MBS portfolio.
+At September 30, 2007, hybrid and adjustable-rate MBS comprised 96% of our total assets and 100% of our total MBS portfolio.
 The ability of hybrid and adjustable-rate MBS to reset based on changes in interest rates helps to mitigate interest rate risk more effectively over a longer time period than over the short term; however, interest rate risk is not entirely eliminated.